1. EN

 Ontario Pumped Storage: JUST THE FACTS

 Over the coming years, Ontario’s electricity demand is expected to increase.
 As we transition away from natural-gas power generation we need to work now to ensure our electricity infrastructure can handle that demand.
-The Independent Electricity System Operator (IESO) estimates that Ontario needs 5,000 to 15,000 megawatts (MW) of new electricity production by 2035.
-When operational, the OPSP will provide 1,000 MW of flexible, clean energy to Ontario's electricity system — that's enough to power a million homes for up to eight hours.
+The Independent Electricity System Operator (IESO) estimates the total demand will increase 60 per cent over the next 25 years, and forecasts a gap by 2035 that is more than eight times the output of OPSP.
+When operational, the OPSP will provide 1,000 MW of flexible, reliable energy to Ontario's electricity system — that's enough to power a million homes for up to 11 hours.

 What is pumped storage?